Scientific Software Developer (UCSD)

 Apply at UCSD:

-While a scientific background is not a requirement for the position, the candidate should be able to demonstrate a willingness and ability to engage with scientists and scientific content, and be interested in working in an academic/research environment.
+While a scientific background is not an absolute requirement for the position, the candidate should indicate an interest in engaging with scientists and scientific content, and in working in an academic/research environment.

 Responsibilities for this position will include:

-- Design, development and deployment of modern, scalable, reusable web-applications.
+- Design, development and deployment of modern web and data applications.

 - Analysis, refactoring and adaptation of legacy code to conform to new architecture designs.